 Unlike Remote Viewing, where determining the accuracy and usefulness of a session can sometimes be as difficult as the AIR report concluded, predictions which are a product of a properly structured Associative Remote Viewing session always prove to be definitively accurate or inaccurate.
 Also, unlike Remote Viewing, for long-term applications like sports betting and financial investing, Associative Remote Viewing predictions are always actionable or usable.

 In 2011, after seven years of practice, research, and development, I passed the tipping point in a series of breakthrough discoveries which summarily and sufficiently explained why traditional Associative Remote Viewing technology wasn't working.
 More importantly, the breakthroughs made my practice of Associative Remote Viewing successful.
 Since 2011 I have completed thousands of Associative Remote Viewing Sessions achieving solid success rates and a solid Return on Investment.
-Below is a brief overview of a sports-betting opportunity followed by an example fo my personal success in that domain.
+Below is a brief overview of a sports-betting opportunity followed by an example of my personal success in that domain.

 WHEN BETTING ON AN NFL FOOTBALL GAME, there is an option, of course, to simply bet on the team you believe will win the game.
 Another more popular betting option is betting 'against the spread' (ATS) where points (the spread) are either added to the 'Underdog's' final score or subtracted from the 'Favorite's' final score depending on whether one bets on the Favorite or the Underdog.